syl20bnr/spacemacs-elpa-mirror/stable-melpa/tickscript-mode-readme.txt

 * `C-c C-v' -- `tickscript-show-task'

-  View the current task's definition with `kapacitor show <task>'
+  View the current task's definition with `kapacitor show <task>'.
+This will also render the DOT output inline, for easier visualization of the nodes involved.

 * `C-c C-l p' -- `tickscript-list-replays'